-- Please note English proficiency test score must be communicated to GGSB by the beginning of July for September programs and by the beginning of November for January programs.
+Please note: English test scores must be communicated to GEM by the beginning of July for September programs.

-To ensure GGSB is the right fit for you, you may be asked to participate in an interview.
+To ensure Grenoble Ecole de Management is the right fit for you, you may be asked to participate in an interview.
 You will be notified if an interview is necessary after the Admission Board meets.